Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

 I am not going to go over how to make a VPN tunnel or EIGRP configuration.
 I will provide the lab as a .yaml at the end if you would like to look over that.
 VPN tunnels using VTI are a whole post in themselves.
 I am going to pick up with the EVPN configuration, quickly go over the VTEP, and then show how the service instance works with bridge domains.

 ### MP-EVPN
-Bring up EVPN on both edge routers using there loopback address.
-This is pretty strait forward BPG configuration but I thought I wod show it again.
+Bring up EVPN on both edge routers using their loopback addresses.
+This is pretty straightforward BGP configuration but I thought I would show it anyway.
 - HQ-Edge loopback 1 = 10.200.1.1
 - Cloud-Edge: loopback 1 = 10.200.1.2